Sanyam-malik/NeoDNS/Readme.md

 ```

 ### 2. Docker Configuration
-Make sure to configure your Docker container’s DNS settings to point to the NeoDNS service.
+Make sure to configure your Docker container's DNS settings to point to the NeoDNS service.
 You can either do this in your Docker container's configuration file or use Docker Compose.

 Example Docker run command: